ehsan-rostami/Static-Image-Resizer/README.md

 1.  **Visit the website.**
 2.  **Set your desired options:**
     - Enter a target `width` or `height` in pixels.
+    - Select the `Output Format` (JPG or PNG).
+    -(Optional) Enable `Auto-crop blank` area.
-    - Adjust the `quality` slider.
+    - (Optional) Adjust the `quality` slider for JPG output.
     - (Optional) Provide a custom output filename.
 3.  **Upload an image** by dragging it onto the drop zone or using the "Browse Files" button.
 4. Click the **"Process Image"** button.
-5. Your resized image will be automatically downloaded by your browser!
+5. Your processed image will be automatically downloaded by your browser!

 ## 📜 License